tharittk/LLVM-Code-Generation/README.md

-# How-to-Build-an-LLVM-Backend
+# LLVM Code Generation
-How to Build an LLVM Backend, published by Packt
+LLVM Code Generation, published by Packt

 Navigate in the different `chX` directory and look at the examples provided and do the exercises when applicable.